david4096/sheepdog-exporter/README.md

 ## Development

-* A simple test demonstrate usage of the exporter class in `test`.
+* A simple test demonstrates usage of the Exporter class in `test`.

 ## Issues